 During the Ellen Page/Chris Pratt/Hillsong controversy, when Hillsong was being accused again of being anti-gay, Pastor Brian Houston issued a media statement.

-In the statement, Brian Huston stated, “Hillsong Church was founded in 1983 by our Senior Pastors, Brian and Bobbie Houston and in all those years Pastor Brian has been a vocal opponent of gay conversion therapy and has made it clear to our pastors that we do not support that approach.“ (emphasis mine)
+In the statement, Brian Houston stated, “Hillsong Church was founded in 1983 by our Senior Pastors, Brian and Bobbie Houston and in all those years Pastor Brian has been a vocal opponent of gay conversion therapy and has made it clear to our pastors that we do not support that approach.“ (emphasis mine)

 “A vocal opponent of gay conversion therapy”?
 Personally, I’m not aware of that ever happening and I believe history would say otherwise.
-For example, Sy Rogers , the preacher promoted as a ‘former homosexual’ or ‘former transsexual’ was often invited to speak at the Hillsong church and conferences, ever since he first came to Australia in 1986.
-In 2007, Sy told myself and has told others that he no longer preaches a reorientation message, but he has never declared that publicly as far as I’m aware.
+For example, Sy Rogers , the preacher promoted as a ‘former homosexual’ or ‘former transsexual’ was often invited to speak at the Hillsong Church and conferences, ever since he first came to Australia in 1986.
+In 2007, Sy told me and has told others that he no longer preaches a reorientation message, but he has never declared that publicly as far as I’m aware.
 And he probably won’t as it would destroy the narrative that so many Christians in the churches have come to believe that he is a ‘former homosexual’, in a heterosexual marriage of 37 years and fathered children.
 Stating publicly, that no longer holds all the belief that orientation change is possible would mean he’d immediately lose 90% of his preaching invitations.
 This has happened to many well-known preachers who’ve publicly declared their new, more enlightened, view of sexuality or gender identity; Rowland Croucher in Australia is one example and Tony Campolo in the US being another.
 One step ahead you’re a leader, two you’re an innovator, three a martyr.
 To some ministers I’ve spoken with, it appears that Sy is not willing to sacrifice his ministry on the altar for the sake of honesty as others have.

 Brian Houston has stated on numerous occasions that the Living Waters program was shut down at the city campus in 1999.
 However, as the years roll on and the damage to victims becomes clear, many are looking for more than that from this eminent leader.
 There is a vast difference saying I shut down a program, and giving an apology like that of former Exodus leader Alan Chambers, acknowledging the horrendous harm created in countless thousands of lives and his ongoing crusade to see conversion therapy banned.
 Alan didn’t just say “I closed Exodus down”, he’s actively and publicly taking steps to correct the wrongs.